wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-restore-from-backup-set-u2.md

 <properties
-   pageTitle="Restaurar um volume do StorSimple de um conjunto de backup | Microsoft Azure" description="Explica como usar a página Catálogo de Backup do serviço StorSimple Manager para restaurar um volume do StorSimple de um conjunto de backup." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Restore a StorSimple volume from backup | Microsoft Azure" description="Explains how to use the StorSimple Manager service Backup Catalog page to restore a StorSimple volume from a backup set." services="storsimple" documentationCenter="NA" authors="SharS"